katiestar99/ansible/docs/docsite/rst/dev_guide/developing_python_3.rst

             # of code.
             pass

-.. note:: Much of Ansible assumes that all encoded text is UTF-8.
+.. note:: Much of Assible assumes that all encoded text is UTF-8.
 At some
     point, if there is demand for other encodings we may change that, but for now it is safe to assume that bytes are UTF-8.